 - 1. OVW-sponsored training and technical assistance (TTA). - 2.
 OVW may conduct a program assessment or evaluation necessitating grantee involvement.
-Therefore, recipients may be expected to dedicate some OVW-funded time and resources to participating in an assessment or evaluation. - 3.
-A new grantee orientation, unless exempted by OVW.
+Therefore, recipients may be expected to dedicate some OVW-funded time and resources to participating in an assessment or evaluation.

+Eligibility Information

-Eligibility Information Eligible Applicants
+Eligible Applicants

-Pursuant to 34 U.S.C. § 20121(c), the following entities are eligible to apply for this program:
+Pursuant to 34 U.S.C. § 20123(b), the following population specific organizations and victim service providers are eligible to apply for this program: